evanaff/CTF-writeups/2025/Compfest 2025/crash out/README.md

 ## Solution
 I was given AD1 file which can be opened using FTK Imager.
 I extracted it for easier analysis and found that it contained a dump of the `Windows filesystem`.

 In the description, it mentioned that the laptop hung/crash.
-After some searching, I know that when Windows crashes or hangs, it usually generates a dump file (`.dmp`) to explain the cause.
+After some searching, I knew that when Windows crashes or hangs, it usually generates a dump file (`.dmp`) to explain the cause.
 So I looked for dump files and found several of them.

 ![alt text](images/image1.png)